pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 ### 4.4 Prepare the AppGate Server configuration

-You can learn more about our [appgate server configs here](../../operate/configs/appgate_server_config.md) but the following will help you get started.
+You can learn more about our [appgate server configs here](../../operate/configs/appgate_server_config.md).

+The following example should get you started:

 ```yaml
 cat <<EOF >> shannon_appgate_config.yaml